ljedrz/pea2pea/README.md

 synchronization bugs, leaks, and lifecycle inconsistencies that simpler tests can't reach.

-A representative session: **24 worker tasks** driving fully randomized operations against a pool of up to **32 concurrent nodes**, with action delays of 0–500µs, processing **~5 million paired connection lifecycles** over a single 2-hour run.
+A representative session: **16 worker tasks** driving fully randomized operations against a pool of up to **32 concurrent nodes**, with action delays of **0–500µs**, processing **~35 million** paired connection lifecycles with **~46 million** messages delivered over a single 2-hour run.
 Every operation - node spawning, shutdown, connection establishment, disconnection, broadcast, unicast - is selected at random, without any coordination.
 Workers actively race each other on every shared structure the library exposes.

 Across the run the library: